Insper/Embarcados-Avancados/docs-src/Entrega-1.md

 ## Example

-To facilitate development, a project and a component that control the stepping motor are available in the folder (`/Delivery1/`) in the discipline repository, but they do not perform everything that is being asked here.
+To facilitate development, a project and a component that control the stepping motor are available [HERE](https://github.com/Insper/Embarcados-Avancados/tree/master/Entrega-1), but they do not perform everything that is being asked here.
 In this example, the stepping motor only rotates in one direction (`DIR` does not work), the `EN` signal does not control whether the motor will be turned on/off and the motor has only two speeds (`VEL`).

 The pins have already been mapped and you should connect the motor as indicated below!